In this article, we’ll take a look at things Uruguay is known for.

 Uruguay is one of those Latin American countries that tourists seem to overlook.
 It’s located between Brazil and Argentina, so most travelers underestimate its potential.

-You should know this is one of the most beautiful countries in South America and there are plenty of tourist destinations in Uruguay that will make for a memorable trip.
+As one of the most beautiful countries in South America, there are plenty of tourist attractions in Uruguay that’ll make for a notable trip.

 What Is Uruguay Known For?